theorasparrow/LeanDemo/README.md

 # LeanDemo

-You do not have to affilliated with a university to participate.
+You do not have to be affiliated with a university to participate.

 To submit a proof:
 - Fork the repository.